 Through his previous research, the researchers strive to answer four important questions.
-Firstly, does country image / product image affect brand attitude in a positive way?
-Secondly, does hedonistic framing / utilitarian framing purpose affect brand attitude in a positive way?
+Firstly, does country image/product image positively affect brand attitude?
+Secondly, does hedonistic framing / utilitarian framing purpose positively affect brand attitude?
 The third question to answer will be, does brand sustainability affect the influence of country (vs product) image on brand attitude?
 Last, but not least, does brand sustainability affect the influence of hedonistic (vs utilitarian) framing on brand attitude?
+(Kim et al., 2017).

-The questions mentioned beforehand lead to the design of this research.
-The researchers will research the underlyings theories behind the important variables from previous research, create the framework and explain hypotheses of the research.
+The questions mentioned beforehand led to the design of this research.
+The researchers will research the underlying theories behind the important variables from previous research, create the framework, and explain the hypotheses of the research.
 Then the researchers will explain the methodology of the research and finally conduct the experimental research, then comes the analysis of the data.
-Afterwards, the researchers will summarize the meaning behind the data in the discussion section and thus conclude this research with how future researchers can further build upon the research.
+Afterward, the researchers will summarize the meaning behind the data in the discussion section and thus conclude this research with how future researchers can further build upon the research.